-Justification: We are trying to put this bill into place to make school a safer place and one where students will not have to experience loss, grief, and misery.
-Every student and parent should feel confident in the school's ability to protect the students.
-Moreover, students should feel safe when at school, and even though education is of the utmost importance, what is education without a safe
+42 Justification: We are trying to put this bill into place to make school a safer place and one where students will not have to experience loss, grief, and misery.
+Every student and parent should feel confident in the school's ability to protect the

-Fiscal Implications: The only fiscal implications are the cost for the firearm, training for security guards (handling a firearm safely and de-escalation techniques) and the gun license.
+45 students.
+Moreover, students should feel safe when at school, and even though

+46 education is of the utmost importance, what is education without a safe and the gun license.
 This would be an estimate of \$885 per security guard.
+These

+- 47 environment to learn in.

+- 48

+- 49 Fiscal Implications: The only fiscal implications are the cost for the firearm,

+50 training for security guards (handling a firearm safely and de-escalation techniques)

-These costs would be part of a school's safety budget.
+- 52 costs would be part of a school's safety budget. - 53

+54 Environmental Implications: There are no environmental implications.

-Effective Date: This bill will go into effect in the 2026-2027 school year.
-This will give districts time to train security guards in de-escalation techniques and obtain their license for a firearm.
+56 Effective Date: This bill will go into effect in the 2026-2027 school year.
+This will

+57 give districts time to train security guards in de-escalation techniques and obtain

+58 their license for a firearm.